 Voices from the Twelfth-Century Steppe is an essay on interpretation of the Secret History of the Mongols, and on my encounter, as a creative writer, with this primary source.

-It is available as a digital book for download from the publisher Rounded Globe, or from Amazon.
+It is available as a digital book for download from the original publisher Rounded Globe, or an updated version directly from me at Payhip and from other ebook stores.

 I introduce the essay in this post.